phantasmicmeans/develop-study/micrometer/micrometer.md

         .blockLast();
 ```

-* A. Most counters can be created off of the registry itself with a name and, optionally, a set of tags.
+1. Most counters can be created off of the registry itself with a name and, optionally, a set of tags.
 (1)
-* B. A slightly positively-biased random walk.
+2. A slightly positively-biased random walk.
 (2)
-* C. This is how you interact with a counter.
+3. This is how you interact with a counter.
 You could also call counter.increment(n) to increment by more than 1 in a single operation.
 (3)

 There is also a fluent builder for counters on the Counter interface itself, providing access to less frequently used options like base units and description.
 You can register the counter as the last step of its construction by calling register.

 ```java
 Counter counter = Counter
     .builder("counter")